What is Invoice Finance?

 Who regulates invoice finance in the UK?

-The FCA (Financial Conduct Authority) doesn’t currently regulate invoice financing, but UK Finance does have a code of conduct for providers in the space.
+The FCA (Financial Conduct Authority) doesn’t currently regulate invoice financing, but UK Finance does have a code of conduct for providers in the space and providers may still be regulated for other financial services they offer.
 As with all finance, it’s a great idea to seek advice from your financial officer or accountant before you commit – especially if there’s an ongoing contract involved.

 How does invoice financing work?